-- 5.1.1 The operator should request information using the details supplied by the caller, according to the following format: - country, locality (geographical area), surname, first name(s) or initial(s), address (street name and number).
+- 5.1.1 The operator should request information using the details supplied by the caller, according to the following format: - country, locality (geographical area), surname, first name(s) or initial(s), trade or residential address (street name and number), supplementary data (according to bilateral agreement). - 5.1.2 Country code, locality (or geographical area) and surname are minimum requirements.

-- 5.1.2 Country code, locality (or geographical area) and surname are minimum requirements. - 5.1.3 The foreign system should reply to every question asked.
+- 5.1.3 The foreign system should reply to every question asked.
 If the foreign computer indicates that the information supplied is insufficient, the question should be repeated with more selective information. - 5.1.4 Certain specified conditions, i.e. the number is not available (secret number, no listing, etc.) or further information has to be obtained, may be indicated by a standardized coded response.